ztyyLV/web-twain-docs/faq/private-network-access-in-chrome101.md

 for this private network request targeting the `local` address space.
 ```

-Chrome 101 is expected to be released in April 2022.
 In Chrome 98, you may have already noticed the following **warning/error message** in the browser console, but it is not expected to cause any immediate issues.
+Per Google's message below, Chrome 101 is expected to be released in April 2022.

 ```
 A site requested a resource from a network that it could only access because of its users' privileged network position.